connervieira/Predator/docs/CONFIGURE.md

                         - `"mps"` for meters-per-second
                         - `"fps"` for feet-per-second
                         - `"knot"` for knots
         - `alpr` contains settings for controlling if and how Predator runs ALPR in the background while dashcam recording.
+Note that this feature will not run ALPR at the same performance as the dedicated real-time ALPR mode.
             - `enabled` is a boolean that determines if Predator will run ALPR in the background on dashcam threads.
                 - When set to `false`, dashcam recording will continue as normal without ALPR.
                 - When set to `true`, dashcam recording will run with ALPR analysis on a separate thread.